But don’t worry, here are some of the best ways to give your brain a break from neural stress:

-1. Suppress them.
 Contrary to what psychologists used to say, the research on thought suppression is robust.
-So when you find yourself ruminating on a worry, fear, or doubt, “just say no.” Tell that inner voice to shut up!
+So when you find yourself ruminating on a worry, fear, or doubt, give it the ole’ middle finger.

 Still feeling negative?